 WHY BENEFITS COMMS?

-Benefits are complicated and confusing.
+EVEN IN GOOD TIMES...benefits are complicated and confusing.
 Employees often don’t understand the available options, miss opportunities to save money, make uninformed health care decisions, and are stressed about finances.
-Despite a company's investment in what are often great benefits, their employees can end up frustrated and disengaged.
-This can cost companies significantly in terms of productivity, claims costs, missed tax savings and even higher turnover.
+Despite a company's investment in what are often great benefits, its employees can end up frustrated and disengaged.
+This can cost significantly in terms of productivity, claims costs, missed tax savings and even higher turnover.

 Improving communications can address these problems and help both companies and employees succeed.
-Reaching out with clear, action-oriented messages (and cutting the jargon) can help build trust and reduce a lot of the anxiety people are rightfully feeling right now.
+Reaching out with sincere, clear, action-oriented messages (and cutting the jargon) can help build trust and reduce a lot of the anxiety people are rightfully feeling right now.
 Strategically choosing the timing and type of communication based on employee needs is another important way to demonstrate your company's dedication to its people.
 And helping them become smarter benefits consumers pays off for everyone.

 Two-thirds (67%) of employees say reading about their benefits is complicated, long or stressful. —Aflac Workforces report